matheuristic/plan9port-config/README.md

   working with Git-controlled projects, the latter is better as it avoids polluting the Git repository with machine-local data.

-- To evaluate selections in REPLs running in win windows, Snarf (1-2-3 chord) the selection, then execute Send in the REPL window.
+- To evaluate selection in a REPL running in some win window, Snarf (1-2-3 chord) the selection, then execute Send in the REPL window.

 - Alternative command-line launchers for Acme (e.g. ones that use